Florence by First Class Rail

 Florence, beautifully set on the banks of the River Arno, against the backdrop of lush Tuscan hills and vines, is one of the world’s greatest Art cities.
 Whether you immerse yourself in the city’s cultural and architectural opulence, soak up the sophistication of the Florentine people or journey among Tuscany’s medieval towns and landscapes, this short break enables you to really savour Italy’s renaissance capital.

-6 night holiday by First Class rail travelling on daytime trains via Zurich and Montreux, including overnight stays in double rooms at the Hotel Continental (4 star) in Zurich and at the Grand Hotel Suisse Majestic (4 star) in Montreux and 4 nights in Florence in a double room at the Hotel Giglio (3 star) from £1,095 per person or at the Hotel Santa Maria Novella (4 star) from £1,195 per person (featured itinerary) or based on an overnight 2-berth sleeper from Paris to Florence returning on daytime trains via Montreux from £995 per person.
+6 night holiday by First Class rail travelling on daytime trains via Zurich and Montreux, including overnight stays in double rooms at the Hotel Helmhaus (4 star) in Zurich and at the Grand Hotel Suisse Majestic (4 star) in Montreux and 4 nights in Florence at the Hotel Glance (4 star) from £1,225 per person (featured itinerary).
+Alternatively, you can travel on daytime trains via Turin and Milan from £1,095 per person.

 Day 1 – By rail to Switzerland

 Your holiday begins as you stroll into beautifully restored London St. Pancras station.
 Take your time to appreciate the splendour of magnificent glass roof, then sit back, relax and watch the countryside swish past as you travel by Eurostar to Paris at speeds of up to 186mph.
-Enjoy the light meal and drinks served on board in Standard Premier Class (formerly 1st class).
+Enjoy the light meal and drinks served on board in Standard Premier Class (Eurostar’s 1st class for leisure travellers).
 On arrival at the Gare du Nord your private taxi transfer takes you across Paris to the Gare de Lyon to continue your journey by TGV through France into Switzerland.

 You travel through the undulating Swiss countryside to attractive lakeside city of Zurich.
-It is a short walk (600 yards) to your overnight hotel, the comfortable, welcoming and highly-rated Hotel Continental (4 star).
+Here you spend tonight at the comfortable, welcoming and highly-rated Hotel Helmhaus (4 star).

 Day 2 – Through Switzerland to Milan and onwards to Florence

-On arrival at Firenze Santa Maria Novella station stroll to the stylish Hotel Santa Maria Novella (4-star) just 400 yards from the station and your hotel for the next four nights.
+On arrival at Firenze Santa Maria Novella station stroll to the stylish Hotel Glance (4 star) just 450 metres from the station and your hotel for the next four nights.

 Days 3, 4 and 5 – Florence